bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 60°
+- 59°
-- thunderstorm with heavy rainmistmoderate rain
+- thunderstorm with rainmistmoderate rain
 - 95% humidity
-- 12 mph wind
+- 17 mph wind

-No precipitation in the past 24 hours
+8.7 inches of rain in the past 24 hours

 ## Temperature Comparison